 The week between Christmas and January 1st, for me, is where I sway wildly between resolution decisions.
-It’s the drawn-out monotony of these days that makes me spend too much time deriding my eating habits, my life decisions, my ability to watch SO much television (I mean, how is it possible?
-I lost 48 hours to boxsets).
+It’s the drawn-out monotony of these days that makes me spend too much time deriding my eating habits, my life decisions, my ability to watch SO much television amazed me.

 I found myself thinking about making New Year’s Resolutions a lot while wandering aimlessly not knowing what day it was.
 And once Christmas was over, this is what people were talking about.
 An ad for a gym on a certain social media platform was looking for women to drop a dress size, get rid of the bulge on the 27th.
 Dear male gym person in the video, can you please at least, let me digest the tin of chocolate before you try to guilt-trip me and tell me that I’m doing it all wrong?

 Breaking down New Year’s Resolutions

 New Year’s Resolutions point out opinion–based flaws in us.
 New Year Resolutions are a self-improvement plan.
 And a self-improvement plan is often linked to the emotion of guilt.
 Was it possible to create a resolution from the recognition of my wholeness, my good qualities, rather than looking for ways to improve or fix myself?
 Make an intention to do more of some things?

 Having a true intention of building on the good in my life